wudi1989/OSLMF/README.md

 ```

 ## Q&A
-If you have any questions about the program or the paper, please feel free to contact us directly at wudi.cigit@gmail.com  or zhuosd@e.gzhu.edu.cn
+If you have any questions about the program or the paper, please feel free to contact us directly at wudi.cigit@gmail.com  or zhuosd96@gmail.com.